PhantomAppDevelopment/firebase-as3/storage/README.md

 }
 ```

-The following snippet requires that you already have an `idToken` and a `localId`.
-You can obtain those after a successful Log In or Sign Up.
+The following snippet requires that you already have a valid `idToken` and a `localId`.
+You can obtain those after a successful `Refresh Token` request.
 For more information you can read the [Firebase Auth guide](./../auth).

 ```actionscript
 private function uploadPersonalFile(idToken:String, localId:String):void